pepenunez/pepenunez/README.md

 Hi!
 I'm Pepe 👋

+I'm currently working as **Teacher Assistant** at Ironhack Berlin.

-I'm currently doing a Data Analytics bootcamp in Berlin to acquire some *coding skills* to use data to make informed Product / Business decisions.
+I graduated from the Data Analytics Bootcamp in August 2020 where my main goal was to acquire some *coding skills* to use data to make informed Product / Business decisions.

 Quick intro to the projects that I've been working on: